 How to Start a Habit Journal (With Templates and Examples)

-TL;DR: A habit journal is just a written log of what you did, when, and how it felt.
-That tiny friction of writing it down is what separates people who change and people who keep meaning to.
+A habit journal is a written log of what you did, when, and how it felt.
+That tiny friction of writing it down is what separates people who change from people who keep meaning to.

 Writing things down is not just a productivity aesthetic.
 It is one of the most studied behavior change techniques in health psychology.

-A meta-analysis by Michie and colleagues found that self-monitoring produces a standardized mean difference of around 0.40 on health behavior outcomes, which in plain English means the people who logged their behavior consistently outperformed those who did not by a meaningful margin.
-That is a bigger effect than most apps, coaches, or motivational tricks can claim.
+A meta-analysis by Michie and colleagues found that self-monitoring produces a standardized mean difference of around 0.40 on health behavior outcomes.
+In plain language: people who logged their behavior consistently outperformed those who did not by a meaningful margin.
+That is a bigger effect than most apps or motivational tricks can claim.

 The famous Kaiser Permanente study followed 1,685 dieters for six months.
 The ones who kept a daily food journal lost roughly 13 pounds.
 The ones who did not lost about 6.
 Same program, same support, same goal.
 The only difference was the writing.

-2x weight loss for dieters who kept a daily food journal versus those who did not, across 1,685 participants over six months.
+2x weight loss for dieters who kept a daily food journal versus those who did not, across 1,685 participants over six months (Kaiser Permanente, 2008).

 Writing works because it forces honesty.
 You cannot fudge a Wednesday workout when you are staring at a blank Wednesday box.
 It also works because it slows you down enough to notice patterns, which is the raw material of any real change.

-What to Actually Put in Your Habit Journal
+What Should You Actually Put in Your Habit Journal?

 The best habit journal has five fields and nothing else.
 More than that and you will quit by Friday.